michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 2. And I heard a voice from heaven, as the sound of many waters, and as the sound of great thunder; and the voice which I heard was as harpers striking on their harps.

 3. And they hymned a new hymn before the throne, and before the four living-ones, and the presbyters.
-And no man was able to learn the hymn, but the hundred and forty and four thousand (who were redeemed from the earth)Ibid..
+And no man was able to learn the hymn, but the hundred and forty and four thousand (who were redeemed from the earth)

 4. These are they who with women have not been defiled, for they are virgins.
 These are they who follow the Lamb wherever he goeth.
 These by Jeshu were redeemed from men, first-fruits unto Aloha and to the Lamb.

 5. And in their mouth falsehood was not found, for they are without spot.

-6. And I saw another angel flying through heaven, who with bloodSo SCHAFF, DE DlEU, and GUTBIR'S texts: but the Polyglots have not " with blood," a reading which admits of the same explanation as that given page 469. had the everlasting gospel to preach to them who dwell on the earth, and unto every nation and tribe, and tongue and people;
+6. And I saw another angel flying through heaven, who with blood

 7. saying with a great voice, Serve Aloha, and give him glory: For the hour of his judgment cometh: And worship him who made heaven and earth, And the sea, and the fountains of waters.